rfshelley/Documentation/architecture/index.rst

 Connectivity Management is the layer that connects your SmartThings Hub, the client devices (mobile phones) to SmartThings servers and to the cloud as a whole.
 The Connectivity Management layer is comprised of:

--  Hub Connectivity that connects your hub to the cloud.
+-  Hub Connectivity that connects your Hub to the cloud.
 -  Client Connectivity that connects your client devices to the cloud.

 These are the highways by which your messages are sent to the internet.